Diane Saber – Curriculum Vitae

 The past 25 years have been devoted to research and projects specifically for the natural gas industry; the past 15 years have been focused on pipeline quality RNG for introduction to the pipeline grid, vehicle fuel applications or other uses.

-Areas of research and expertise also includes development of forensic chemistry techniques for hazardous waste source identification, greenhouse gas tracking and abatement, biotechnology applications environmental restoration, and advanced techniques pertaining to microbial-induced corrosion.
+Areas of research and expertise also include development of forensic chemistry techniques for hazardous waste source identification, greenhouse gas tracking and abatement, biotechnology applications environmental restoration, and advanced techniques pertaining to microbial-induced corrosion.

 Post-Doctoral Fellow, Yale University, New Haven, CT